TanvirRashidDon/hello-cluster/README.md

 * Add frontend
 * Add DB
 * Add Istio service mesh
-* Shift to traefik ingress
-* Remove secret from #6

 ## 1. Test the server as a linux service
 #### Prerequisites: